Why you shouldn’t talk about “returning to work”

 • Be thoughtful and deliberate about your language.

-• Acknowledge the challenges of the past two years.
+• Acknowledge the challenges of recent years.

 • Acknowledge that some employees have become accustomed to working remotely and might prefer it.